chenandrewy/Prompts-to-Paper/README.md

 Previously, I dismissed "AI safety" as a politicized, activist cause.
 I still don't like the term "AI safety."
 "Safety" is such an excuse for exercising power over others.

 But then the nature of AI changed.
-I found AI was better at math than me.
-I found I could write code by just talking to AI.
 Things were progressing much faster than I expected.
 The [Jan 15, 2025 episode of Machine Learning Street Talk with Yoshua Bengio](https://podcasts.apple.com/ca/podcast/yoshua-bengio-designing-out-agency-for-safe-ai/id1510472996?i=1000684132955) left an impression on me.
 Bengio talked about AI catastrophe risk with no activism, no fear mongering.
 It was a straight, rational discussion of the seriousness of AI catastrophe risk.

 # The Paper Generation Process

-A natural question is: is this paper *really* written by AI?
+Is this paper really written by AI?

 I’d say the AI are junior co-authors.

 If they were human, I would absolutely have to give o1, Sonnet, and ChatGPT Deep Research credit as co-authors.
 They did the math, writing, and literature reviews.
 Sonnet also wrote most of the code (via the Cursor AI IDE).

-Of course, the prompts (`plan0408-piecewise.yaml`) show I did substantial hand-holding.
-The many Github commits show even more human labor.
-They tell the story of me getting to know my, rather foreign, "co-authors."
-I found it hard to communicate subtle style issues and instructions on how to use LaTeX properly, leading to many, many commits.
+Of course, the prompts show I did substantial hand-holding.
+The Github commits show even more human labor.
+They tell the story of me getting to know my "co-authors."
+It was hard to communicate style issues and LaTeX instructions, leading to many, many commits.

 To be honest, writing this paper would have been much easier if I had done more of the work myself.

 But that can happen with human co-authors too.

-Perhaps in the next few years, AI and humans can be equal co-authors.
-I wouldn’t be surprised if I could just ask a 2031 AI to "write a model to formalize my intuition," and it would get it just right.
+Perhaps in the next few years, AI and humans will be equal co-authors.

 ## Paper Iterations